 Valuing Complexity: The world is complex and all students deserve the opportunity to receive instruction as to how to manage that complexity appropriately.

-Intellectual Courage: All students must receive instruction on how to engage in a civil discourse in order to build our society's capacity to meet the challenges of the 21st century.
+Intellectual Courage: All students must receive instruction on how to engage in civil discourse in order to build our society's capacity to meet the challenges of the 21st century.

 Portola High School Social Studies Mission Statement